By Michael Hirsch

 Michael Hirsch is president of the SCA board of directors (and as such, has been given dispensation to offer six, not five faves).
 He is an experienced urban planner and design architect with significant experience in the resort and tourism market.
 See full bio.

-To read the rest of this article, members are invited to log in (help).
+To read the rest of this article, members are invited to log in.
 Not a member?
 We invite you to join.
 This article originally appeared inSCA Road Notes, Summer 2017, Vol. 25, No. 2.
-SCA Road Notes, also known as SCA News, is a quarterly publication and a member benefit of the Society for Commercial Archeology.
+SCA Road Notes, informally known as SCA News, is a quarterly publication and a member benefit of the Society for Commercial Archeology.
 Back issues are available for download.

 More Articles Join the SCA